serverlessworkflow/specification/specification.md

 <img src="media/spec/event-state-exclusive-true.png" height="300px" alt="Event state with exclusive set to true"/>
 </p>

-If the Event state in this case is a starting state, the occurrence of *any* of the defined events would start a new workflow instance.
+If the Event state in this case is a workflow starting state, the occurrence of *any* of the defined events would start a new workflow instance.

 <p align="center">
 <img src="media/spec/event-state-exclusive-false.png" height="300px" alt="Event state with exclusive set to false"/>
 </p>

-If the Event state in this case is a starting state, the occurrence of *all* defined events would start a new workflow instance.
+If the Event state in this case is a workflow starting state, the occurrence of *all* defined events would start a new workflow instance.

 In order to consider only events that are related to each other, we need to set the `correlation` property in the workflow [events definitions](#Event-Definition).
 This allows us to set up event correlation rules against the events extension context attributes.

-If the Event state is not a starting state, the `timeout` property can be used to define the time duration from the invocation of the event state.
+If the Event state is not a workflow starting state, the `timeout` property can be used to define the time duration from the invocation of the event state.
 If the defined event, or events have not been received during this time, the state should transition to the next state or can end the workflow execution (if it is an end state).